SWAT: Suspect arrested for fatal shooting of 13-year-old boy in Hilltop neighborhood

 The Columbus Division of Police said the shooting happened in the 800 block of Wedgewood Drive around 5:45 p.m. on Wednesday.

 Upon arrival, officers found 13-year-old Sinzae Reed shot in the street.
-He was taken to OhioHealth Doctors Hospita with life-threatening injuries.
+He was taken to OhioHealth Doctors Hospital with life-threatening injuries.
 Reed died from his injuries less than an hour later.

 Court records say 36-year-old Krieg Butler fired multiple rounds at Reed, striking him several times.